+There is no known cause.
 So, let’s look to the unknown!

 My clients have told me that after working with a wide variety of practitioners and modalities, typically the best relief they’ve experienced was temporary symptom management.
 While that can be good for many, my clients want a lot better than “good” — and most importantly, they’re willing to venture to the unknown with me to get there.
 They’re quite aware that what they’ve been doing isn’t working, and are ready and willing to make the necessary changes.

-These Highly Sensitive Persons (HSPs—of which I’m one!) take on the energy, thoughts, and emotions of other people.
+These Empaths a/o Highly Sensitive Persons (HSPs—of which I’m one!) take on the energy, thoughts, and emotions of other people.
 When a high degree of sensitivity meets an unhealthy sense of responsibility, it makes some of us a “walking sponge.”
 Instead of being secure and strong in our own energy, we “empaths” are easily affected by what’s going on around us—and we feel a need to fix what’s happening even if it means we absorb it for the illusionary benefit of others.

 Many books and practices recommend setting up firmer boundaries to deal with this.
 And once again, that’s good, but not great.
 Without extreme presence and constant management, this attempted “shielding” can block the desired creativity, intuition, and healing in addition to the unwanted fears, anger, and grief of others.
-This leaves HSPs stiff, fatigued, anxious or even depressed—or at minimum, frustrated!
+This leaves empaths & HSPs stiff, fatigued, anxious or even depressed—or at minimum, frustrated!